Leningrad Nuclear Power Plant

-The Leningrad NPP was the first power station in Russia to operate the RBMK type of reactor.
+The Leningrad NPP was the first power station in the Soviet Union to operate the RBMK type of reactor.
 Despite its age, in 2012 and 2013 the Leningrad NPP took the third place in the annual contest for the Best Nuclear Power Plants of the Year.
-The plant has four nuclear reactors of the RBMK-1000 type, all of which are first generation units similar to that of Kursk and Chernobyl units 1 and 2.
+The plant has four nuclear reactors of the RBMK-1000 type, Units 1 and 2 of which are first generation units similar to that of Kursk and Chernobyl units 1 and 2, while the units 3 and 4 are second generation similar to Chernobyl 3 and 4.
 Each unit has a separate reactor building but the turbine hall is shared between 2 reactors.
 In 2008, construction started on Leningrad II with 2 VVER-1200 type reactors.
 They will eventually replace the RBMK units as they are shut down due to age.